-– specialized agencies of the United Nations and the International Atomic Energy Agency;
+c) specialized agencies of the United Nations and the International Atomic Energy Agency;

-– regional and other international organizations;
+d) liberation organizations recognized by the United Nations;

+e) other associations and international organizations dealing with matters in the field of telecommunications/ICTs, exempted from all defraying the expenditure of ITU conferences, assemblies and meetings in which they participate as decided by the Council,

-5.2 to present the list of organizations,in accordance with No. 5. above, to the Council for consideration and approval;
+MOD 2 to present the scroll of organizations, entitled, by decision of the Council, to exempt from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate, in accordance with No. 1e of this section, to the Council for consideration and approval;

-5.3 on the ITU website, as approved by the Council;
+MOD 3 maintain and post and, as necessary, update a list of all organizations exempt from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate, including posting on the ITU website, as approved by the Council;

-5.4 to report to the Council on measures to implement this Resolution;

-6. To maintain the list of organizations referred to in Section 4 of Resolution 925 (C-1985, last amended C-01) until the adoption by the Council of a replacement list in accordance with decides 5.2 of the present Resolution.

-Reference: Documents 6376/CA40 (1985), 6512/CA41 (1986), 6639 and 6652/CA42 (1987), 6778 and 6812/CA43 (1988), 6896 and 6903/CA44 (1989) 7037 and 7063/CA45 (1990), 7186 and 7175/CA46 (1991), C94/158 and C94/132, C95/116 and C95/117, C96/135 and C96/137, C98/67 and C98/93, C99/29, and C99/133, C01/26, and Addenda 1 and 2, and C01/132, C19/141 and C19/120

-Exemption for organizations of an international character from payment of Membership fees
+MOD 4 to report to the Council on measures to implement this Resolution including a list of benefits and advantages, in accordance with paragraph d) of section "taking into account" above, received by ITU from the participation of organizations exempt from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate, as a result of their participation in relevant ITU activities;

+SUP ADD instructs the Council

+ADD to consider the list of organizations compiled by the Secretary General (in accordance with paragraph 2 of the section instructs the Secretary General) that are entitled to exemption from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate in accordance with the criteria reflected in the Annex to this resolution, and adopt an appropriate decision, taking into account the views/comments expressed by the Secretary General.

+SUP

+ADD Annex

-Over the years, the Council has exempted certain organizations of an international character from their financial obligations in defraying the expenses of ITU conferences and meetings.
+MOD Criteria and procedure for Exemption of organizations of an international character from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate

-Criteria and guidelines
+SUP MOD Criteria

-1In accordance with No. 476 of the Convention, the Council may exempt organizations of an international character from payment of membership fees, subject to “reciprocity”.
-The “reciprocity” is taken to refer to the mutual and similar benefits that could accrue to both ITU and the organization concerned as a result of the latter participating in the relevant activities of ITU.
+SUP

-To fulfill the conditions which lead to such a reciprocal arrangement, the organization concerned shall meet all of the following criteria:
+MOD To fulfill the conditions which lead to a reciprocal arrangement, the organization concerned shall meet all of the following criteria:

-be an organization of international character dealing with telecommunicationsbe a legally-recognized non-profit organization, representing members which also have non-profit status;
+MOD - be an organization of international character dealing with telecommunications/ICT issues and adhering to the provisions of the ITU Constitution and Convention;

+MOD - be a legally-recognized as a non-profit organization, representing members which also have non-profit status;

-have a significant membership, presence and activities in multiple Member States whose participation in ITU activities would be beneficial to the aims of the Union;
+MOD - have a significant presence and activities of its membership, whose participation in ITU activities would be beneficial to the aims of the Union;

-allow ITU to be represented at and participate in the organization’s meetings free of charge and with the rights and benefits available to their members;
+MOD - allow ITU to be represented at and participate in the organization’s meetings free of charge and with the rights and benefits available to itsmembers;

-allow ITU access to relevant documentation, including information available only to their members.1
+MOD - allow ITU access to relevant documentation of the organization, including information available only to its members;

-Procedure
+ADD - reflect the expected mutual benefits in the exemption application: benefits for the ITU from the participation of the organization in its activities; and the benefits arising from ITU's participation in the activities of the organization.

+MOD Procedure for release defraying the expenditure of ITU conferences and meetings in which organisation participates

-1. Each application for exemption shall be submitted, in writing, to the Secretary-General.
-It shall be presented to the Council for consideration, accompanied by evidence justifying the application (§ 1.2) and by comments from the Secretary-General (§ 1.3).
+MOD 1.
+An organization applies to ITU for exemption from defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate Each application for exemption shall be submitted, in writing, to the Secretary-General.

+ADD 2.
+The application for exemption must contain provisions justifying the application, including a list of mutual benefits.

-The Secretary-General will examine request for exemption according to the criteria as stipulated in §§ 1.2 and 1.3 above and will report to the forthcoming session of Council, as appropriate.
+MOD.
+3 The Secretary-General will examine an organization's request for defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate, according to the criteria set out above and will report to the forthcoming session of Council, as appropriate.